wi11-holdsworth/fi33.buzz/articles/welcome.md

 the static site generator i'm using to kickstart this blog[1] requires a single post to exist in order to compile, and failing to provide a post sends `make` into an infinite loop.

-so without further ado here it is, my first post!
+so without further ado... here it is, my first post!

 topics to expect once i get myself more organised: